mg-logo

 • Use floating row covers to protect seedlings and transplants from cool air temperatures and early insect pests.
 Remove the covers when plants start to blossom.

-• Encourage bees with companion flower planting or consider hand pollinating female flowers.
+• Like all members of the cucurbit family, watermelon have male and female flowers.
+Encourage bees with companion flower planting or consider hand pollinating female flowers.

 More links